 Join us for a seminar on Spain’s 1986 referendum on NATO membership.
 Drawing on multinational archival research and interviews, the talk explores how Spain navigated allies' expectations and domestic political pressures while defining its role in NATO.

-The book asks questions about how the great ideologies of the twentieth century such as nationalism, socialism and liberalism both clashed and fused in Georgia to establish something no one was expecting, a social democratic state on the periphery of Europe.
+In his new book, Stephen Jones asks questions about how the major ideologies of the 20th century, such as nationalism, socialism, and liberalism, both clashed and fused in Georgia to establish something no one was expecting:a social democratic state on the periphery of Europe.